SORTEE/CodeStandard/README.md

 # but including only the bare essentials (root README and .gitignore):
 git clone --filter=blob:none --sparse https://github.com/SORTEE/CodeStandard.git

-# Move into the created folder and download the Templates/ folder from the repository:
+# Move into the created folder and download the `Templates` folder from the repository:
 cd CodeStandard
 git sparse-checkout set Templates/
 ```